mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 Unfortunately, there's no equivalent of Inbox When Ready for text messages.
 As soon as you open your texting app, you see all texts from all of your contacts.
 I've never found any tools that limit when incoming texts become visible.

 My solution has been to text less.
 As much as possible, I try to move text conversations to phone calls.
 Instead of maintaining an ongoing text conversation throughout the day, my girlfriend and I call each other in the evening.
-And catching up with a friend who lives across the country is easier with a single phone call than 100 texts.
+Catching up with a friend who lives across the country is easier with a single phone call than 100 texts.

 ## Replace online communities with real-life meetups

 I originally met my friend [David Toth](https://twitter.com/jupiterunknown) at an [Indie Hackers meetup](https://www.indiehackers.com/meetups) I organized in Manhattan.
 When he told me that he had traveled three hours from Western Massachusetts to attend, I thought he was nuts.
-I later discovered that his long trip fit into a strikingly sensible strategy.
+Later, I discovered that his long trip fit into a strikingly sensible strategy.

 David loves meeting other tech founders, but he only has finite time to do it.
 He found that his in-person interactions were almost always richer and longer-lasting than relationships he formed online, so he dedicates nearly all of his networking time to real-life events.